 Fort and the old city at sunrise.

 Next day was for Jodhpur sightseeing.
 The Blue House is very close to most of the prominent city attractions.
-The Mehrangarh fort is around a km and the bustling old market and the iconic clock tower just around 10 minutes walk.
+The Mehrangarh fort is about a km and the bustling old market and the iconic clock tower just around 10 minutes walk.

 Jhankar Choti Haveli Restuarant